 Why do I have risk of stroke?

 In atrial fibrillation the atrial contraction is diminished, causing slowing or even stagnation of blood flow, which can lead to clot formation.
 This clot can then be released into the circulatory system leading to stroke or systemic embolism.
-The risk of clot formation is higher if certain comorbidities are present.
-To prevent stroke your doctor will prescribe you medications called “blood thinners”.
+The risk of clot formation is higher if certain comorbidities as for example high blood pressure or higher age are present.
+To prevent stroke in patients with a higher risk, medications colloquially called “blood thinners” (anticoagulants) are usually recommended.
+Your physician will calculate your risk and discuss with you the advantages and possible risks of taking a blood thinning medication.
+You should decide together (“shared decision-making”) whether you start such a medication, or not.

 What is my risk of stroke?